-The impact of dust and noise is low negative as it occurs over short intervals and will affect the immediate community of Darling.
-Mitigation will neutralize the impact as the likelihood of the impact to occur, becomes less.
+The impact of dust and noise is low negative before and after mitigation as it occurs over short intervals and will affect the immediate community of Darling.
+After mitigation the likelihood of the impact to occur, becomes less.

 h) Change in sense of place